 Contemporary narrative poems may get confused with the prose poem.
 Both forms borrow from prose writing strategies, but a prose poem is rarely, if ever, a narrative poem.

-At its simplest, prose poetry is a form of poetry that eschews the use of line breaks and poetic constraints.
+At its simplest, prose poetry is a form of poetry that eschews the use of line breaks.
 Rather than organizing the poem through lines, stanzas, meter, and rhyme, the prose poem lets thoughts flow from margin to margin.

-Prose poems rarely exceed 4 pages in length, so they’re often too short to be narrative poems.
+Prose poems rarely exceed 4 pages in length, and are typically only 1 page, maximum, so they’re basically too short to be narrative poems.
 Moreover, prose poems are largely snapshots of the poet’s mind, making them more lyrical than narrative.

 To learn more about prose poetry, check out our article What is a Prose Poem?